Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 4. Impact of SMRs on the regulatory framework

-We will welcome applications from the following:
+We welcomed applications from the following:

 If you wish to obtain more information on this event, please contact: